audiocustoms/NATAK_Mesh-Experimental/README.md

+# IGNORE INSTALLATION SETUP FOR NOW!
+This is a working repo and subject to change and fail.
+It the installer does not work properly...

 # Fresh Node Setup (NatakMesh)

 This script prepares a new system (e.g. Raspberry Pi / Debian-based) for use as a **NatakMesh node**.
 It installs required packages, sets up networking and mesh tools, and copies configuration files into place.
 Optional features allow resetting machine IDs (for cloned images) and triggering a reboot.

 ---